YottaDB/YDBDoc/AdminOpsGuide/packaging.rst

                tmp2 += tmp1;
              }
              strcpy( strbuf+tmp2, "" );
-            setenv( "gtmroutines", strbuf, 1 );
+            setenv( "ydb_routines", strbuf, 1 );
             }
             setenv( "GTMCI", "monthstarting.ci", 0 );
             if ( 0 == gtm_init() ) gtm_ci("calcprint", &status, argv[0], argc>1 ? argv[1] : "", argc>2 ? argv[2] : "");
             gtm_exit(); /* Discard status from gtm_exit and return status from function call \*/

-Note that on 32-bit platforms, the last element of gtmroutines is $gtm_dist, whereas on 64-bit platforms, it is $gtm_dist/libgtmutil.so.
+Note that on 32-bit platforms, the last element of ydb_routines is $ydb_dist, whereas on 64-bit platforms, it is $ydb_dist/libgtmutil.so.
 If you are creating a wrapper to ensure that environment variables are set correctly because their values cannot be trusted, you should also review and set the environment variables discussed in “Setting up a Captive User Application with YottaDB” above.

 All the C program needs to do is to set environment variables and call a YottaDB entryref.
 A call-in table is a text file that maps C names and parameters to M names and parameters.
 In this case, the call-in table is just a single line to map the C function calcprint() to the YottaDB entryref calcprint^monthstarting():